Digital Sovereignty and EU Legislation: How Compliance Strengthens Digital Independence

 This is also the reason why the societal debate around digital sovereignty has been increasing as EU countries have become more digitalised and dependent on these suppliers.

-From politics to reality
+From Politics to Reality

 Digital sovereignty is typically used in a geopolitical context, which concerns freeing oneself from these digital dependencies on third countries.
 However, such political objectives only become real when companies and authorities organise their operations accordingly.
 This already appears to be happening through the requirements that the EU's digital framework legislation places on companies and authorities.